Planning a “Matrimonio Italiano”? Make Sure You Know the Italian Wedding Traditions and Superstitions

 (This traditional practice is more prevalent in regions where the bride and the groom do not walk to the church together.
 The bouquet is presented at the reception where the Bride waits with her father for the groom to arrive.)

-Tradition:“The Groom must not see the bride before the wedding ceremony, he is at the altar with his witness and waits till the bride steps in accompanied by her father who will then “give her away””.
+Tradition: “The Groom must not see the bride before the wedding ceremony, he is at the altar with his witness and waits till the bride steps are accompanied by her father who will then “give her away”.

 This is a great way to let people know about your most special moment in life.
 A simple ribbon tied on the door of the church is enough to indicate that a wedding is in progress.